alicenq/envy.js/README.md

 import
 ------
 Used to import an external script by creating a &lt;script&gt; tag.
 A Promise is returned.
-If a reference child is specified this script will be inserted before the reference child, otehrwise it'll be inserted before the envy script.
+If a reference child is specified this script will be inserted before the reference child, otherwise it'll be inserted before the envy script.

 Usage:
 ```javascript